The 27 most beautiful sights and museums to visit in Leiden

-For centuries, the corn was traded on this bridge.
+For centuries, the wheat was traded on this bridge.
 The canopy kept everything dry and the corn was stored under the roof.

 With 42 million objects, Naturalis manages one of the largest natural history collections in the world.
 Until September 2 in the sign of poison!

-Many stately buildings can be found on this most beautiful canal in the city.
+There are many stately buildings on this most beautiful canal in the city.
 Some members of the royal family lived here during their studies.

-Curious how a mill looks on the inside and how it works?
-Discover seven floors of stories and history at Molenmuseum de Valk.
+Curious what a mill looks like inside and how it works?
+Then discover seven floors full of stories and history at the Molenmuseum de Valk.

 The oldest botanical garden in the Netherlands.
 Landscaped in 1590 and expanded over the centuries.
 Admire the special diversity of plants.

 Check the source via the

 Discover Dutch Cities - In 5 minutes your own city guide